 With all of these options available, there’s little need to still pay for your landline.

 Digital cameras made film obsolete.
 Now smartphones are making digital cameras redundant.
 Unless you have high quality DSLR camera, there’s little need to own a digital camera anymore.

 Most people actually prefer taking pictures with their phone because their phones are always an arms length away.
 Carrying a digital camera around is an inconvenience as it’s another item to carry in your pocket or purse.

-Quality-wise, new smartphones like the Samsung S5 and the upcoming iPhone 6 can take amazing pictures that rival your typical point and shoot digital camera.
+Quality-wise, new smartphones can take amazing pictures that rival your typical point and shoot digital camera.

 Better yet, you can save your pictures straight to the cloud from your smartphone, something you can’t do with most digital cameras.
 You’ll have to take the added step of transferring the pictures to your computer.

 Another bit of dying technology you should get rid of is paid software.
 Depending on what you need, most of the time there are online services or free smartphone apps that can do as good of a job as paid software.

 If you just need basic photo editing, you don’t need to buy Adobe Photoshop for $240 per year.
 If all you need is to crop, rotate, touch up photos, add text or an effect to your pictures, you can a free online service like PicMonkey.

 If you need a program to create documents, flyers, a spreadsheet or a presentation you don’t need to pay a few hundred dollars for Microsoft Office.
 There’s free options such as OpenOffice or my preference, Google Docs.
 With Google Docs you can create documents online on any computer without the need to download anything.
 You can log in to your Google account and edit your documents from anywhere, even your phone.

 First there were records and record players, then cassettes and cassette players, then CD’s and CD players and then there were digital downloads and mp3 players.